Bobby Linn: Career

 Linn began his career with Dundee, making his debut as a substitute for Fabián Caballero in a 1–0 win against Partick Thistle in the Scottish Premier League on 18 October 2003, with his first goal coming on 3 December 2003, the winning goal in extra-time in a 1–0 win against Hearts in the Scottish League Cup.
-On 22 September 2004, Linn left Dundee after having his contract terminated by mutual consent.
+On 22 September 2004, Linn left Dundee after having his contract terminated by mutual consent with the club growing increasingly frustrated with Linn's behaviour and attitude problems.
+He had previously been banished from the first team squad for two months due to repeatedly missing training, however, this banishement failed to serve its purpose and Linn's off-field antics continued, eventually leading to termination of his contract and consigning Linn to a career in the lower leagues.

 Linn then signed for Peterhead of the Scottish Third Division in October 2004.
 In Peterhead's match against Stranraer on 15 September 2006, he scored four goals in a 5–2 victory, and went on to win the Scottish Football League Player of the Month award for September.

 On 6 January 2007, Linn signed for Greenock Morton on a two-and-a-half-year contract.
 He made his debut from the bench, at home to Alloa Athletic on 13 January 2007.

 In October 2007, having not featured regularly for Morton in the early matches of the season, Linn was loaned to East Fife for the remainder of the season, although it was then discovered that the rules only allowed the loan to last for three months.
 He scored on his debut as a substitute in a 4–0 win against Albion Rovers.
 Linn signed permanently for East Fife on 2 January 2008.

 Ahead of the 2012–13 season, Linn dropped down to the Junior Leagues signing for Ballingry Rovers.

 In June 2013, Arbroath manager Paul Sheerin signed Linn on a one-year contract and he was rewarded for his early season form with a new two-year deal halfway through the 2013–14 season.
 Linn was named SPFL Player of the Year and PFA Scotland Players' Player of the Year in Scottish League One for the 2018–2019 season after scoring 23 goals, helping Arbroath clinch the League One title.
+After a decade-long stint with the Lichties which included a close fight for the 2021–22 Scottish Championship title, Linn announced he would leave following the end of his contract in June 2023, and would be named by Arbroath as a "once in a lifetime iconic legend" for the club.

+Lochee United

+On 25 June 2023, Linn joined Midlands League club Lochee United on a two-year deal.